CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Simple settings so you can get your podcast up and running quickly
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Ability to use any post type for podcast episodes
+- Integration with WordPress post tags for `podcast` post type
 - Highly configurable RSS feed designed for all podcast services and feed readers, including iTunes
 - Widget for displaying recent podcast episodes anywhere on your site
 - Shortcode for displaying list of podcast episodes or series anywhere on your site